hsuantien/mlc_lsdr/README.md

 Hsuan-Tien Lin, htlin@csie.ntu.edu.tw

-The corresponding author thanks his co-authors of the papers, especially Farbound Tai who contributed significantly to the layout of the program.
+The corresponding author thanks his co-authors of the papers, especially Farbound Tai who contributed significantly to the initial layout of the program.